Mitigating Value Hallucination in Dyna Planning via Multistep Predecessor Models: The Impact of Model Iteration

 \section{The Impact of Model Iteration}

 Multi-step Predecessor and Uniterated One-step Predecessor are robust to hallucinated values.
 Which algorithm is preferred?
-Here, focus on $\beta$, a parameter controlling the length of planning rollouts.
+Here, we focus on $\beta$, a parameter controlling the length of planning rollouts.
 As described in Section \ref{Section:ADynaDesignSpaceOfDynaAlgorithms}, $\beta$ decays the priority of trajectories commensurate to how many times the model has been iterated to produce a given trajectory.
 Low values of $\beta$ aggressively decay priority and thus likely result in short rollouts while high values result in priority being primarily a function of TD error.
 High values of $\beta$ are beneficial as they allow for longer rollouts thereby improving sample complexity due to diversity in simulated experience \citep{Holland}.
-On the other hand, since our imperfect models are susceptible to compounding error, with sufficient iteration the model's predictions may become poor and harmful to learning \cite{Talvitie2014, Talvitie2017}.
+On the other hand, since our imperfect models are susceptible to compounding error, with sufficient iteration the model's predictions may become poor and harmful to learning \cite{Talvitie2014,Talvitie2017}.
 Ideally, we would like to do some iteration so as to obtain the benefits of diverse planning experience without completely compromising the signal in the model's prediction.
 This can be achieved by setting $\beta$ to some intermediate value greater than $0$ (no iteration) but less than $1$ (full iteration).
-As Multi-step Predecessor Dyna is the only algorithm robust to $\beta$, it likely benefits from tuning $\beta$.

-Figure \ref{Figure:Section5/BW_Learning_Curves} shows Multi-step Predecessor outperforms Uniterated One-step Predecessor.
+Based on this reasoning, we should expect Multi-step Predecessor Dyna (particularly with a well-tuned $\beta > 0$) to outperform Uniterated One-step Predecessor, which uses a $\beta = 0$.
+We exactly saw this outcome in Figure \ref{Figure:Section5/BW_Learning_Curves}, but here we dive a bit deeper.
 Intuition for why this might be is seen in Figure \ref{Figure:Section6/Heatmaps}, which shows heatmaps of $\max_a Q(s, a) \:\forall s \in \mathcal{S}$ on a non-optimistically initialised agent on Borderworld.
 Multi-step Predecessor is much more efficient at propagating value information.
-Unlike Uniterated One-step Predecessor, which generates a single predecessor, updates it and then discards the trajectory, with Multi-step Predecessor we can generate trajectories radiating backwards from a particular state.
-Moreover, tuning $\beta$ helps even on the three benchmark domains.
-Figure \ref{Figure:Section6/Beta_Sensitivity} shows plots of Area Under the Curve (AUC) versus $\beta$.
-In these plots, Uniterated One-step Predecessor is represented by the orange line at $\beta = 0$.
-As can be seen, the best performance in both Catcher and Puddleworld is attained by Multi-step Predecessor with some intermediate value of $\beta$.
+Unlike Uniterated One-step Predecessor, which generates a single predecessor, updates it and then discards the trajectory, with Multi-step Predecessor, we can generate trajectories radiating backwards from a particular state.